Monthly Archives: April 2020

 There are more job openings for fast food delivery drivers in the UK due to COVID-19 with most communities locking down and staying off the streets.
 The UK is fortunate that the new on-demand lifestyle had already put the framework for home delivery services in place before the pandemic hit.

 With communities going into lockdown most of the population is staying at home.
 They still need supplies and the home delivery of everything is now booming.
 Not only is this quarantine measure stopping the spread of the virus, but it is also providing an opportunity for those that have bicycles, scooters and economical cars.

 It is now a common scene on the streets in the UK to see scooters with the driver that has packed their vehicles to overload capacity.
-With nearly no traffic they can maneuver their way to the many homes on their list with few to no obstacles.
+With nearly no traffic they can manoeuvre their way to the many homes on their list with little to no obstacles.

 The easiest way to avoid catching the virus is to avoid the infected.
 When making deliveries this information is not always available so staying covered up is essential.
 The wearing of masks, eye protection and gloves are the most common personal protective equipment being used.

 By having the monetary transaction occurring electronically when the items being ordered, nothing from the homes where the deliveries are being made will leave their premises.
 This is now classified as non-contact deliveries.

 Because of the increased risk of making deliveries during the pandemic, nearly every delivery service has stepped up and begun providing better benefits for their drivers.
 Ubereats, Doordash and Postmates are among those that are now offering to keep paying drivers if they have to be quarantined due to exposure to the virus.

 A few restaurants are also offering contactless delivery services, but with these deliveries coming from smaller establishments, it is not known how well they will care for their employees.
 Because of that before taking any delivery job to inquire about the health benefits.